FranciscoGP-telco/FullStackOpenCourse/part0/NewNoteDiagram.md

 	server->>browser: HTML document
 	deactivate server

-	Note right of server: The server recieve the info from the form and send again the HTML document
+	Note left of server: The server recieve the info from the form and send again the HTML document

 	browser->>server: GET https://studies.cs.helsinki.fi/exampleapp/notes